dupe-codes/ultima/src/content/bookshelf/curriculums/interview prep/coding and algorithms concepts.md

         return dp[0]
 ```

+## identifying graph problems

+- big hints
+	- problem presentation with _elements_ that are _connected_. **connectivity**
+	- problems that describe finding the shortest distance (think _path_) between elements
+	- anything involving _states_ and _transitions_ between them
+	- anything that describes _dependencies_ between elements

+#### account merging

+Whenever we must work with a set of elements (emails) that are connected (belong to the same user), we should always consider visualizing our input as a graph

 ## bfs/dfs

 - when you think of shortest path problems through a graph, you should think of BFS.